EventStore/documentation/docs/tutorials/HTTP_Connector.md

 **1.1** Navigate to [https://www.postb.in](https://www.postb.in) and click **Create Bin**.

-**1.2** After clicking "Create Bin," you will be directed to a page with the endpoint URLs for curl, wget, and echo.
+**1.2** You will be directed to a page with the endpoint URLs for curl, wget, and echo.
 Copy the bin URL for curl.

    *Note: If you are testing with an endpoint from your custom application, ensure no CORS issues prevent the data from being transmitted from EventStoreDB.*